 Height: 10 ft (3 m) or more if not pruned back; dwarf Calliandra grows to 6 ft (1.8 m)

 Light: Bright light to full sun year-round.
-Shade from strong summer sun.
+Shade from strong, midday summer sun.

 Water: Keep soil evenly moist year-round.
 Yellow leaves are a sign of overwatering.

 Humidity: Moderate to high (50% relative humidity -- or higher).
-Use a humidity tray or room humidifier if air is dry.
+Use a humidity tray or a cool-mist room humidifier if air is dry.